William Henry Elder: Bishop of Natchez

-In July 1863, the Union Army took control of Natchez.
+In July 1863, the Union Army reestablished control of Natchez.
 On June 18, 1864, Colonel B.G.
-Farrar, the Union Army commander at Natchez and former schoolmate of Elder's at Mount St. Mary's, ordered the clergy in Natchez to include prayers for US President Abraham Lincoln in their services.
-Farrar termed it as a "public recognition of allegiance under which they live, and to which they are indebted for protection..."
+Farrar, the Union Army commander at Natchez and a former schoolmate of Elder's at Mount St. Mary's, ordered the clergy in Natchez to include prayers for US President Abraham Lincoln in their services.
+Farrar characterized the order as a "public recognition of allegiance under which they live, and to which they are indebted for protection..."

-Elder refused to comply, saying that it had nothing to due with politics, but the "Liberty of the Church to discharge her divine functions, without interference form other persons."
-Brigadier General James Tuttle issued an order for enforcement, which he then stayed at Elder's request, pending input from the US War Department.
-Elder wrote to Lincoln, explaining that his refusal was based on the authority of the church to regulate church services.
+Elder refused, arguing that the directive infringed upon the "Liberty of the Church to discharge her divine functions, without interference from other persons".
+Brigadier General James Tuttle initially issued an enforcement order, which he then stayed at Elder's request, pending review by the U.S. War Department.
+Elder wrote to Lincoln, explaining that his refusal was based on the church's authority to regulate church services.
 Senator Francis Kernan wrote back to Elder, saying he had met with Secretary of War Edwin M. Stanton and Stanton would ask Tuttle not to interfere with Elder.
-Elder subsequently wrote thanking Stanton for protect to religious freedom, and asking that the ruling be made known to other commanders.
+Elder subsequently wrote, thanking Stanton for protecting religious freedom, and requesting that the decision be communicated to other military commanders.

-General Mason Brayman, the next commander, took a harder stance, saying "...military orders are to be followed, not discussed..." and issued an order for Elder to be sent to jail in Vidalia, Louisiana.
-Elder was incarcerated in Vidalia several weeks.
-After Washington intervened, Brayman ordered Elder's release on August 12, 1864.
+General Mason Brayman adopted a stricter enforcement posture, saying "military orders are to be followed, not discussed..." and ordered Elder detained in Vidalia, Louisiana.
+Elder was held in custody in Vidalia for several weeks.
+After intervention from federal authorities in Washington, Brayman ordered Elder's release on August 12, 1864.

 In 1878, a yellow fever epidemic broke out in Natchez.
-Ministering to the sick, Elder caught the disease.
-He survived but lost six diocesan priests.
-At the time he arrived in Natchez the diocese had eleven missions (churches), nine priests and 10,000 Catholics.
-When he left, there were forty-one churches, 25 priests, six religious houses for men, five convents, thirteen parish schools and 12,500 Catholics.
+Elder contracted the disease while ministering to the sick.
+He survived the illness but lost six diocesan priests to the epidemic.
+When he arrived in Natchez, the diocese included eleven missions (churches), nine priests, and 10,000 Catholics.
+When he left, there were 41 churches, 25 priests, 6 religious houses for men, 5 convents, 13 parish schools, and 12,500 Catholics.

 Coadjutor Archbishop and Archbishop of Cincinnati

 On January 30, 1880, Pope Leo XIII appointed Elder as coadjutor archbishop of Cincinnati with the right of succession, to assist Archbishop John Purcell.

-After Purcell died on July 4, 1883, Elder automatically succeeded him archbishop.
+After Purcell died on July 4, 1883, Elder automatically succeeded him as archbishop.
 He became archbishop at a time of great financial difficulty in the archdiocese.
 Elder systematically organized the administration of the diocese.
 He reopened Mount Saint Mary Seminary in Cincinnati in 1887, which had been closed since 1879.
-He instituted the office of chancellor and insisted on annual financial reports from clergy and parishes in order to reduced the archdiocesan debt.
+He instituted the office of chancellor and insisted on annual financial reports from clergy and parishes to reduce the archdiocesan debt.